Blast from the Past review

 Borderland’s trailers, featuring Cage the Elephant's Ain't no Rest for the Wicked, and Champion’s No Heaven got me walking into Game and buying it at release price.
 The energy, the violence, the madness, the bazillion guns claim, the bravado of it all, the Lilith … Borderlands didn’t speak to me, it shouted.

-It was the antithesis of the serious, choice-driven, worthy games back then.
-The kind TheMorty likes.
+It was insane, completely mental.
+It was Punk to other shooters' Genesis.
+It was the antithesis of the serious, choice-driven, worthy games; the kind TheMorty likes.
 Now every game has that irreverence, the Looney Tunes tone, the ultra-violence; is Borderlands still as Nirvana-like as it once was now everyone’s into Grunge?
 Even the sequel and ‘pre-sequel’ felt a bit copycat, shiny rather than down n dirty.

 Still a Blast?